Honors Scholars Collaborative Projects

 Dr. Rebecca Adams

 Tkachuk, Liliya, "Exploring the Functionality of Putative Bop3 Post-Translational Modifications" (2022).
-Honors Theses.
+Honors Scholars Collaborative Projects.
 72.

 Bioinformatics Commons, Biology Commons, Genetics Commons, Microbiology Commons, Molecular Biology Commons